To tell you the truth, I hate travelling.

 and busy streets, and

-Lining the tar roads with yellow shirts,
+Lining the tar roads with yellow

 expecting that to make a change.